Farama-Foundation/SuperSuit/README.md

 `stable_baselines3_vec_env(env, num_envs, multiprocessing=False)` creates a stable_baselines vector environment with num_envs copies of the environment.
 If `multiprocessing` is True, SubprocVecEnv is used instead of DummyVecEnv.
 Needs stable_baselines3 to be installed to work.

+#### Note on multiprocessing

+Multiprocessing is known to be much slower on many lightweight gym environments such as classical control.
+However it can be faster on very computationally intensive environments like robotics environments.

 ## Lambda Functions

 If none of the included in micro-wrappers are suitable for your needs, you can use a lambda function (or submit a PR).